Fine-Tuning T5 for Custom Text Summarization

 Using DataCollatorForSeq2Seq and the Trainer for encoder-decoder models

-Summarization is a generation task — the model writes new text rather than picking a label.
-T5 (Text-to-Text Transfer Transformer) is ideal for it: it treats every NLP problem as text-in, text-out, using the full encoder-decoder transformer.
-In this tutorial you fine-tune t5-small to summarize chat-style dialogues.
+Summarization is a generation task.
+The model writes new text instead of picking a label.
+T5 (Text-to-Text Transfer Transformer) is ideal for it.
+It treats every NLP problem as text in, text out.
+It uses the full encoder-decoder transformer.
+In this blog, we fine-tune t5-small to summarize chat-style dialogues.

-Unlike the encoder-only BERT tutorials, this one uses a sequence-to-sequence setup with a dedicated data collator and trainer.
+The encoder-only BERT tutorials were different.
+This one uses a sequence-to-sequence setup with its own data collator and trainer.

 Prerequisites: Familiarity with the transformer encoder-decoder architecture and a Python environment with transformers, datasets, and torch.